-Someone recently told me that a family member had recently been diagnosed with a serious illness.
+Someone recently told me that a family member had newly been diagnosed with a severe illness.
 They wanted to make sure they had insurance for the upcoming surgery.
-The company told him that there were no records of designated beneficiaries on file for the years around the time he began working there.
+The company told him that there were no records of designated beneficiaries on file for the years he began working there.

-There are three possibilities that need special consideration and requires the expertise of an estate attorney and/or accountant to consider:
+Three possibilities that need special consideration and requires the expertise of an estate attorney or accountant to consider:

 Minor Children: Differences Between Probate And NonProbate Properties

-We often may name our children as designated beneficiaries on forms as well as in our wills for probate assets There are legal ramifications that you should be aware of.
+We often may name our children as designated beneficiaries on forms and in our wills, for probate assets.
+Be aware of legal ramifications.

-It is fairly common for parents to have testamentary trusts within our wills that assert minimum ages for our children to have access to assets.
+It is relatively common for parents to have testamentary trusts within their wills that assert minimum ages for our children to get assets.
 They may want to restrict their children well past the age of majority (usually 18 years of age) to 25 or 30 years.
-Testamentary trusts, usually contained in wills are trusts that go into effect upon the death of the grantor.
+Testamentary trusts, traditionally contained in wills, are trusts that effective upon the death of the grantor.

-However, the will’s contents which may carry a parent’s intentions, is trumped by beneficiary designations for nonprobate property.
-This means that if a parent passes while the children are of minor age, property, such as an insurance policy or a bank account, will pass to them automatically at 18 years.
+However, beneficiary designations for non-probate property, trump the will’s contents which may carry a parent’s intentions.
+That means if a parent passes while the children are of minor age, property, such as an insurance policy or a bank account, will pass to them automatically at 18 years.
 Most young adults cannot handle significant funds without supervision.
-Although research shows an inheritance lasts 5 years, it can much shorter in a younger individual’s hands.
+Although research shows an inheritance lasts five years, it can be much shorter in a younger individual’s hands.

-Therefore, you may want to name the estate as your designated beneficiary rather than your children outright or create a living trust which can be changed as your children age.
-Your estate attorney can provide help on this area.
+Therefore, you may want to name the estate as your designated beneficiary rather than your children outright or create a living trust which can specify your children’s age.
+Your estate attorney can provide help in this area.

-These are called revocable living trusts and the grantor can be the trustee.
-However, if the grantor is unable to serve because of becoming incapacitated, a new trustee can be named.
+These trusts are revocable living trusts, and the grantor can be the trustee.
+However, if the grantor cannot serve because of incapacitation, a spouse or child may become successor trustee.

 The Irresponsible Adult May Need Special Consideration

-The naming of an adult child who is known for being irresponsible with money may need to be treated differently.
-In that case, you should speak to an attorney regarding the set up of a spendthrift trust.
+An adult child who is known for being irresponsible with money may need different treatment.
+In that case, you should speak to an attorney regarding the setup of a spendthrift trust.

-This kind of trust is designed for the benefit of a person that is unable to control their spending.
+A spendthrift trust benefits a person that is unable to control their spending.
 It gives an independent trustee full authority to make decisions on allocating money to the beneficiary.